eriksjolund/socket-activate-httpd/README.md

 ### Socket activate httpd with systemd-socket-activate

 If you just ran the previous example, first run `systemctl --user stop httpd.service` and `systemctl --user stop httpd.socket`.
-The TCP port 8080 needs to be free.
+The TCP port 8080 needs to be available for this example.

 1. Socket activate the httpd server
     ```